Are you planning a trip to Calgary in winter and are not sure how to keep yourself occupied?

 Do You Need a Visa to Visit Canada?

-- Travelers from the USA: US passport holders traveling to Canada can stay visa-free if staying for less than 180 days.
+- Travelers from the USA: US passport holders traveling to Canada can stay visa-free if staying less than 180 days.

 Currency in Canada